 Our vision for marine conservation

 Our vision is for an Africa where humans and coastal wildlife can thrive peacefully side by side.
-The inputs to achieving this vision are threefold: the long term protection and wellbeing of marine creatures, the conservation of underwater ecosystems, and the education and upliftment of communities.
-Volunteer tourism, when used in a responsible way, has a critical role to play in achieving these goals, and our volunteers will see the positive impact their journey is making.
+The inputs to achieving this vision are threefold: firstly the long term protection and wellbeing of marine creatures, secondly the conservation of underwater ecosystems, and thirdly the upliftment of communities.
+Volunteer tourism, when used in a responsible way, has a critical role to play in achieving these goals.
+All our volunteers will see the positive impact their journey is having.